Karlova Studánka: Economy

-The main employer in the municipality is the spa company Horské lázně Karlova Studánka (meaning "mountain spa Karlova Studánka").
-It employs more than 100 people.
+The main employer in the municipality is the spa company Horské lázně Karlova Studánka (lit. 'mountain spa Karlova Studánka').
+It employs more than 200 people.
 Therapeutic elements include a climate with very clean air, natural carbon dioxide and mineral water, which is used for carbonic baths and peat wraps, inhalation and drinking.
 Today the spa company is owned by the state.
-It specializes in the treatment of dusty lung diseases and non-tuberculous respiratory diseases.
+It specialises in the treatment of dusty lung diseases and non-tuberculous respiratory diseases.

 Transport

 There are no railways or major roads passing through the municipality.

 Sport

-In the municipality is a small ski area called "Pradědova aréna".
+In the municipality is a small ski area called Pradědova aréna.
 There is a 550 m long ski slope with a lift.